brentagoldberg/designerinc/README.md

 Designer Inc launched in August 2017.

-Currently designers can search the available 250k+ pieces using type, brand, dimensions, size, and color.
+Currently designers can search the available 218k+ pieces using type, brand, dimensions, size, and color.
+They have 404k+ pieces in their database.

 # Need